NoumenaDigital/npl-integrations/README.md

 run `cd python && python main.py`

+and in another terminal

+run `cd python && python notification.py`

 ## Webapp

 The './webapp' folder contains a typescript frontend service interacting with the configured engine.